-- Make ahead tip: The filling can be made up to 5 days ahead of time; see step 1.
+- Make Ahead & Freezing Instructions: The filling can be made up to 5 days ahead of time; see step 1.
 The pastry pies can be assembled up to 1 day ahead of time; see step 3.
 You can also prepare and bake the pastry pies in advance and store the baked pastry pies in the freezer for up to 3 months.
 Thaw overnight in the refrigerator, then reheat in the microwave or a 300°F (149°C) oven for 20 minutes before serving.

-- I always use Pepperidge Farm brand frozen puff pastry.
-It's the perfect balance of buttery, flaky, and crispy without being greasy.
+- Puff Pastry: I always use Pepperidge Farm brand frozen puff pastry.
+It’s the perfect balance of buttery, flaky, and crispy without being greasy.
 Always thaw it in the refrigerator.
 I recommend thawing overnight.
-If you'd like to make your own pastry instead of using store-bought, here is my recipe for homemade pastry.